-She’s So Unusual spent seventy-seven weeks on the US Billboard charts, peaking at number four.
-It also charted very well the world over.
+She’s So Unusual spent seventy-seven weeks on the US Billboard Hot 100, peaking at number 4.
+It also charted very well the world over - number 23 in Germany, number 22 in Sweden, number 16 in the UK, number 14 in France, number 8 in Switzerland, number 4 in Australia and New Zealand, and number 1 in Canada.
 All together, it has sold over 9 million copies.
 Rolling Stone magazine ranked it number 494 in its Top 500 Albums of All-Time and number 75 in its Top 100 Albums of the 1980’s.
 The album garnered Cyndi six Grammy nominations including Record of the Year, Best Female Pop Vocal Performance, Song of the Year, Album of the Year, Best Album Package and Best New Artist.
 She won the awards in those later two categories.
 Not to shabby for the first time out of the gate.

 This is one of those records I picked up on vinyl as soon as I could.
 I loved her debut single and was very confident the rest of the package would be equally to my liking.
 I was not disappointed in the slightest.
 Purchased from my hometown record store, this album was in heavy rotation during my Freshman year of college and for many years afterwards.
 It was another one of those records I immediately bought in CD format when my turntable was no longer an option.
 To this day, this album is one of my favorites from that year.

-Next up is the smash debut single “Girls Just Want to Have Fun”, a song written by Robert Hazard (who recorded it in 1979) and reached all the way to the number two position on the Billboard charts.
+Next up is the smash debut single “Girls Just Want to Have Fun”, a song written by Robert Hazard (who recorded it in 1979) and reached all the way to the number 2 position on the Billboard charts.
+Around the world, it hit number 2 in France and the UK, and number 1 in Australia, Canada, Ireland, New Zealand, and on the US Billboard Dance chart.
 Hazard’s lyrics were written from a male point of view; Cyndi spun the song around with some minor changes, which Hazard approved of.
 The song opens with keyboard slide that, when heard through headphones, travels from one ear all the way to the other.
 Very cool effect.
 The song is infectious with its music and chorus, and the incredibly popular video helped it to become an anthem of female empowerment.
 This song was a great one to dance to; everyone gets into it - guys and girls alike.
 It has a chorus that is very hard to resist joining in and singing, and really why should you resist?
 Everyone wants to have fun!

-“Time After Time”, which she co-wrote with Rob Hyman, was her first number one record on the US charts.
+“Time After Time”, which she co-wrote with Rob Hyman, was her first number 1 record on the US Billboard Hot 100.
+It also reached number 10 in Sweden, number 9 in France, number 7 in Switzerland, number 6 in Australia and Germany, number 3 in the UK, number 2 in Ireland and number 1 in Canada.
 This song is beautiful, a perfect combination of a straight-forward melody and immensely personal and relatable lyrics.
 This song touches my heart every time I hear it.
 The college I attended had an affiliation with the National Technical Institute of the Deaf.
 As such, we had a large population of hearing-impaired students on campus.
 When I was first learning to pick up sign-language, I often found it was easier to learn words if I learned how to sign the lyrics of songs I liked.
 “Time After Time” was one of those songs I learned.
 I still remember how to sign parts of it twenty seven years later.

-“All Through the Night” was the fourth single from the album, on the chart for fourteen weeks and peaking at number five.
+“All Through the Night” was the fourth single from the album, staying on the US Billboard Hot 100 for fourteen weeks and peaking at number 5.
+It also charted at number 64 in the UK, number 35 in Germany, number 19 in New Zealand, number 17 in Australia, number 16 in Switzerland, and number 7 in Canada.
 The song was written by Jules Shear as a mid-tempo folk-rock song.
 The Cars recorded a version of their own by did not use it on any of their albums.
 She took the song down the pop ballad route which worked quite well.
 The tempo on this one gives the feeling of seconds ticking away, giving it a perception of forward, fleeting motion.
 Cyndi’s vocals on this one show off her impressive vocal range as well.

 She co-wrote the song “Witness” as well.
 I really like the synthesizer work on this one.
 It gives it a great echoing sound in the background.
 The rest of the song has a Reggae feel to it, which again shows Cyndi’s interest in varying musical styles.